Paymo Logo

 Companies ask employees to use timesheets to monitor the time they spend on and off work.
 Employers can approve timesheets or ask for proof to see if a worker has spent the added time productively.

-Most companies will tell you exactly when and how you should complete your timesheet.
-For this purpose, they create timesheet policies.
-These documents contain the information you need including which tool you’re supposed to use, how your time is checked, and when you’re supposed to send the timesheets.
-For instance, your company might want you to complete your timesheet at the end of each day or at the end of a full workweek.
+Most companies will tell you exactly when and how you should complete your timesheet, as there are timesheet policies in place.
+These documents contain the necessary information, including which tool you’re supposed to use, how your time is checked, and when you’re supposed to send the timesheets.

 Here’s what a digital marketing team member’s weekly timesheet could look like: